SoaresAlisson/notasTaq/README.md

 <!-- For example, checking the party column:  -->

-The column with names (called `nomes`) is probably where we can find more mistakes.
+But this not the only source of problems: the data source can come with different pattern, causing problems in parsing.
+The column with names (called `nomes`) is where we can find probably thsi kind of mistakes.
 The same person can have their name written in different ways, with and without accents, sometimes with different surnames.
 So it’s essential to always check the names before you make your analysis.

 ``` r
 participantes <- NT2292 |> dplyr::pull(nome)